destern-wa/RecipeMaster/README.md

 # RecipeMaster
 Recipe application coded in C#/WPF with MS SQL database.
-Coded in April-Yay 2021.
+Coded in April-May 2021.